charlestudor/charlestudor.github.io/_posts/2020-03-02-Session-One.md

 The party kills 6 Bandits and 1 Mastiff, earning 437.5XP.
 Some member of the party are injured.

-The party finds 37 silver pieces among the bandits, along with 10 crossbow bolts and their weapons.
+The party finds 37 ~~silver~~ gold pieces among the bandits, along with 10 crossbow bolts and their weapons.
 Tansin finds a wooden chest in their camp, which is found to hold a dirty but ornate lady's dress, which he keeps.